Bypass navigation bar

 Visual Communications department maintains three Macintosh smart labs complete with laser and color printers and scanners.

 Mac computer classes offer instruction in industry-current design software such as the Adobe Creative Suite, including Photoshop, Illustrator, Dreamweaver, Fireworks and Flash.
 Students enrolled in the program have the benefit of both scheduled and open lab time in the Macintosh lab.

 The Visual Communications Department also sponsors a student club, the VCom Club.

-Our Visual Communications faculty members not only have relevant academic degrees but also have real-world experience in the industry, so they can relate to the challenges you’ll face in the workplace.
-Our instructors work with you one-on-one, encouraging you and helping you to succeed in school and in your career.
-See profiles of some of our Visual Communications faculty.
+Visual Communications faculty members have relevant academic degrees as well as experience in the industry, so they can relate to the challenges you’ll face in the workplace.
+Instructors work with you one-on-one, encouraging you and helping you to succeed in school and in your career.
+See profiles of some of our

 See links to information about Visual Communications-related organizations, industry news and more.